skellis46/slipbox/artistic research and ecosystems.md

 # endnotes

-[^harford]: In many respects, it is inevitable that a process like REF will change the behaviours of those it involves.
+[^harford]: The entire premise of the public assessment of research is for a panel of peers to do its best to assess the quality of research; by which I am encouraged to infer that some artistic practices (or at least how they are presented for REF in this case) must be more researchful than others.
+In many respects, it is inevitable that a process like REF will change the behaviours of those it involves.
 "The trouble is that when we start quantifying and measuring everything, we soon begin to change the world to fit the way we measure it."[@harford-2016-messy n.pag.]
 I don't want to get into this -- it's another article about the nature of quantification and measurement and how they shape practices and processes.
 I also don't want to get into it because I think the way practice research has 'shaped itself' is more fundamental to the shift from professional contexts to academic contexts (of the professionalization of the academy).
 Is 'better art' made as a consequence of practice research? if the answer is 'no' then what the fuck are we doing?

 [^maybe]: Come to think of it -- this might have been one of the ones the REF panel was referring to! foot note re possible exception based on REF feedback (Dad: it's not about you) <https://uoa33.coventry.domains/corporeal-epistemics/> ; and b) and Corporeal Epistemics[@ellis-2020-corporeal] for REF2021 -- an essay presented as an experimental desktop documentary.
 Even in this it was not clear whether the work should be framed as practice research or merely submitted as a 'non-traditional' format.